 To facilitate proposed changes, Judge Henderson allowed the Receiver to waive California state law and increase salaries of critical medical staff and physicians, so as to bring them in line with comparable positions.

 While the Plata case involved the overhaul of the CDCR's medical delivery systems, the CDCR faced legal challenges in other areas of its operation.
 The CDCR's mental health services were the subject of a separate federal class action lawsuit Coleman v.
 Schwarzenegger (PC-CA-0002

 ), while dental service issues were litigated in the federal class action lawsuit Perez v.
 Tilton (PC-CA-0033

 ) and violations of the Americans with Disability Act were alleged in the class action case Armstrong v.
 Davis (PC-CA-0001

 ).
 Each case was handled by a separate federal district court judge: Plata (Judge Henderson); Coleman (Judge Lawrence Karlton); Armstrong (Judge Claudia Wilken) and Perez (Judge Jeffrey White).
 In early 2007, these four presiding judges instructed representatives of the remedial efforts in each cases to work together to streamline their progress.

 On May 11, 2007, the Receiver filed a Plan of Action in the Plata case which outlined his plan for restructuring and developing a constitutionally adequate health care system in California's prisons.
-On May 15, 2007, the Receiver issued a report to the Court, addressing the issue of prison overcrowding and its effect on overhauling the prison health care system.
+On May 15, 2007, the Receiver issued a report, addressing the issue of prison overcrowding and its effect on overhauling the prison health care system.
 A supplemental overcrowding report was filed by the Receiver on June 11, 2007.
-For a more complete listing of Receiver reports, press releases and work papers, visit the website of the California Prison Health Care Receivership (CPR)
+For a more complete listing of Receiver reports, press releases and work papers, visit the website: California Prison Health Care Receivership (CPR)

 , with many of the crucial documents.